0xAX/linux-insides/Booting/linux-bootstrap-5.md

 It means that we can pass the `kaslr` option to the kernel's command line and get a random address for the decompressed kernel (you can read more about ASLR [here](https://en.wikipedia.org/wiki/Address_space_layout_randomization)).
 So, our current goal is to find random address where we can `safely` to decompress the Linux kernel.
 I repeat: `safely`.
 What does it mean in this context?
 You may remember that besides the code of decompressor and directly the kernel image, there are some unsafe places in memory.
 For example, the [initrd](https://en.wikipedia.org/wiki/Initrd) image is in memory too, and we must not overlap it with the decompressed kernel.

-The next function will help us to find a safe place where we can decompress kernel.
+The next function will help us to build identity mappig pages to avoid non-safe places in RAM and decompress kernel.
+And after this we should find a safe place where we can decompress kernel.
 This function is `mem_avoid_init`.
-It defined in the same source code [file](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/kaslr.c), and takes four arguments that we already saw in the `decompress_kernel` function:
+It defined in the same source code [file](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/kaslr.c), and takes four arguments that we already saw in the `extract_kernel` function:

 * `input_data` - pointer to the start of the compressed kernel, or in other words, the pointer to `arch/x86/boot/compressed/vmlinux.bin.bz2`;
 * `input_len` - the size of the compressed kernel;
 * `output` - the start address of the future decompressed kernel;
-* `output_len` - the size of decompressed kernel.

 The main point of this function is to fill array of the `mem_vector` structures: